 HR system pricing breakdown: how much HRMS actually costs

 As with any major purchase, there are numerous ways of paying (or not paying) for your new HRMS.
 In fact, depending on your business needs, the pricing model may be a significant factor in your choice of system.
+Selecting an HRMS is a big investment.
+When you consider that businesses, on average, spend $6,125 per user for their HRMS system over five years according to HRIS research this makes it even more important to you understand the best pricing model that fits your business needs.

 There are three basic approaches to pricing: subscription, license, and free.